 On September 15, 2021, our board of directors, including the independent directors, approved a share repurchase policy authorizing us to repurchase up to \$50 million of our outstanding common stock after the Listing.
+On June 24, 2022, our board of directors, including the independent directors, increased the amount of shares of our common stock that may be repurchased under the share repurchase policy by \$10 million to up to an aggregate of \$60 million.
 Under the share repurchase policy, we may purchase shares of our common stock through various means such as open market transactions, including block purchases, and privately negotiated transactions.
 The number of shares repurchased and the timing, manner, price and amount of any repurchases will be determined at our discretion.
-Factors are expected to include, but are not limited to, share price, trading volume and general market conditions, along with our general business conditions.
+Factors include, but are not limited to, share price, trading volume and general market conditions, along with our general business conditions.
 The policy may be suspended or discontinued at any time and does not obligate us to acquire any specific number of shares of our common stock.

-As part of the share repurchase policy, we intend to enter into a trading plan in the near future adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, based in part on historical trading data with respect to our shares.
-The 10b5-1 trading plan would permit common stock to be repurchased at a time that we might otherwise be precluded from doing so under insider trading laws or self-imposed trading restrictions.
-The 10b5-1 trading plan will be administered by an independent broker and will be subject to price, market volume and timing restrictions.
-Since we have not yet entered into a 10b5-1 trading plan, during the period from September 15, 2021 to May 5, 2022, we did not repurchase any shares of common stock pursuant to the share repurchase policy.
+On August 16, 2022, as part of the share repurchase policy, we entered into a trading plan with an independent broker, Wells Fargo, in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended, based in part on historical trading data with respect to our shares.
+The 10b5-1 trading plan permits common stock to be repurchased at a time that we might otherwise be precluded from doing so under insider trading laws or self-imposed trading restrictions.
+The 10b5-1 trading plan is subject to price, market volume and timing restrictions.